Sasha-Sorokin/alphaid-bot/docker/README.md

 docker-compose build

 # If required, may edit some docker configuration
-# Beware, this may be replaced next time you copy files to server
+# Remember that they can be overwritten next time you copy files to server

 # code docker-compose.yml

 # Finally, starting the bot! :tada:
-# If you want to see realtime logs, remove "-d" flag
+# If you want to see realtime logs (recommended), remove "-d" flag
 docker-compose up -d

 # Completely stop the bot
 docker-compose down
 ```

+After the stars some modules may require you to configure them.
+They may create exapmle configuration files for yourself within the `.data/alphaid/configs` directory, or you need to make one manually in the same directory following the module instructions.

 ---

-*Image at the top of this document is found on [Docker Swarm Week page](https://goto.docker.com/swarm-week.html), optimized using [ezgif.com](https://ezgif.com/) and uploaded to [Imgur](https://imgur.com/).*
+*Animated image at the top of this document is found on [Docker Swarm Week page](https://goto.docker.com/swarm-week.html), optimized using [ezgif.com](https://ezgif.com/) and uploaded to [Imgur](https://imgur.com/).*